 White Potato: 12 ounces

-Nic has tried all of the iSatori line, but his staples are BIO-GRO™ for recovery, AMINO-GRO® for the extra aminos, 100% BIO-ACTIVE WHEY™ and ISA-TEST® GF because they take his “workouts to the next level,” and BIO-GRO of course.
+Nic has tried all of the iSatori line, but his staples are BIO-GRO™ for recovery, 100% BIO-ACTIVE WHEY™ and ISA-TEST® GF because they take his “workouts to the next level,” and BIO-GRO of course.
 “BIO-GRO is the one I feel has taken my training to a whole different level.
 I had the chance to use it while prepping for a show last year, and I can honestly say I was shocked at how well my prep went.”

 Since Nic has been using iSatori supplements, he has noticed his “pumps with Morph® are awesome!”
 He’s also seen a very noticeable improvement in recovery, which is great since he trains using a lot of super, drop, tri, and monster sets with his training.